kubernetes-sigs/custom-metrics-apiserver/docs/getting-started.md

     res := make([]custom_metrics.MetricValue, len(names))
     for i, name := range names {
         // in a real adapter, you might want to consider pre-computing the
-        // object reference created in metricFor, intead of recomputing it
+        // object reference created in metricFor, instead of recomputing it
         // for each object.
         value, err := p.metricFor(100*totalValue/int64(len(res)), types.NamespacedName{Namespace: namespace, Name: name}, info)
         if err != nil {